smartcatai/smartcat-serge-bootstrap/README.md

 ## Adding VCS Synchronization

 The last missing step is to make Serge not only generate the localized files locally, but also pull the sources from your actual source code repository, and push localized files back to the remote repo.
-Since Git is the most popular version control system, this sample project includes a stub for a Git server.
+Since Git is the most popular version control system, this sample project includes a stub for connecting to a Git repo.

 Edit the `configs/project-a.serge` file so that _→ sync → vcs → data →_ `remote_path` parameter points to the actual remote repository URL.
 Now initialize the data from the remote repo (this will remove the previous contents of `vcs/project-a` folder with the contents of your repository):